danielfrees/dotfiles/README.md

-alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'  #this will auto apply in the future once .zshrc is synced config config --local status.showUntrackedFiles no  #DONT TRACK YOUR ENTIRE FILESYSTEM LOL config checkout   #If you get errors, backup and delete conflicting file names as necessary until no errors
+alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'  #this will auto apply in the future once .zshrc is synced config config --local status.showUntrackedFiles no  #DONT TRACK YOUR ENTIRE FILESYSTEM LOL config checkout   #If you get errors, backup and delete conflicting file names as necessary until no errors config submodule update #to update the .oh-my-zsh/ submodule
 ```